Most people imagine ghost towns as dusty relics from old westerns—tumbleweeds rolling past saloons, wooden facades creaking in the wind.

 Concluion

 The question is whether we learn anything from these places or simply allow the pattern to repeat.
 Better regulation could prevent future Centralias.
 Stricter enforcement could ensure that companies cannot walk away from contamination the way they did in Picher and Kabwe.
-More equitable water policy could protect communities like Bombay Beach from bearing the environmental cost of decisions made elsewhere.
+A more equitable water policy could protect communities like Bombay Beach from bearing the environmental cost of decisions made elsewhere.

 But that requires political will.
 It requires treating environmental protection as a priority rather than an inconvenience.
 It requires acknowledging that the health of the environment and the health of people are inseparable.